 Step 1: Gather Your TeamPrint Page

 School health teams come in a variety of shapes, sizes, and names (such as school health councils or wellness committees).
 But they all have a common goal: to rally forces to make schools healthier places for children.
-We recommend your school health team have between three and ten members, representative of all areas of your school.
-Together, you’ll identify primary health concerns, lead projects that promote healthy habits, raise funds, celebrate successful health initiatives, and develop resources to help others replicate your efforts.
+We recommend your school health team have between five and ten members, representative of your school, and the families or community you serve.
+Together, you’ll identify primary health concerns, design, and lead projects that promote healthy habits, raise funds, celebrate successful health initiatives, and develop resources to help others replicate your efforts.
 Building school health teams is a crucial step in uniting school staff, parents and families to come together to create healthier environments for our children.

 - Understand your school wellness policy.
 Take time to review the existing school wellness policy to familiarize your team with requirements and goals.
-Read this case study to learn how Game On can be used to implement district wellness policies.